chienngcong/portfolio/README.md

 In this project, I analyzed the 30-day moving average (Mean(30)) of the EUR/USD exchange rate across three U.S. presidential terms (Bush, Obama, Trump) to identify long-term currency trends.
 The analysis showed a sharp euro appreciation during the Bush era, a strong dollar recovery under Obama, and relative stability during Trump’s term.
 This project highlights how macroeconomic and political cycles influence currency strength over time.

+3. Cyclistic How to tranform the casual riders to manual riders .
+[Project 3: Cyclistic - case study in GDAPC](https://www.kaggle.com/code/chienngcong/cyclistic-gdapc)

+As part of the Google Data Analytics Capstone, I analyzed user behavior for Cyclistic, a bike-share company in Chicago with over 5,800 bikes and 692 docking stations.
+The main objective was to investigate the behavioral differences between annual members and casual riders using historical trip data.
+By processing and visualizing usage patterns—including ride duration, start/end times, bike types, and rider types—I generated actionable insights for the marketing team.

+The goal was to support a data-driven strategy to convert more casual riders into annual members, increasing long-term revenue.
+I cleaned and explored data using R (tidyverse, dplyr, ggplot2), identified key trends, and helped shape marketing recommendations based on ride behavior.
+The analysis was presented to Cyclistic’s marketing director and key stakeholders to guide future promotional campaigns.

 ### Contact

 - Email: [Chien.ngcong@gmail.com](mailto:Chien.ngcong@gmail.com)